 Mayor's Fund to End Homelessness

 It takes everyone in our community to make a difference.
 Join us today and help put an end to homelessness in Long Beach!
-You can make a donation of any size below.
+You can make a tax-deductible donation of any size below.

 Donations can be made by check or credit card.
 All donations are tax-deductible.